Mega Mini Games: The Next Big Game | Algebra Studio™

 Grade 5 · Fraction Operations · 10 Sessions · 15–20 Hours

-The Next Big Game is a 10-session, 15–20 hour hands-on Math Lab where students return to Mega Mini Games as experienced Design Campers.
-They play three new oversized professional-quality fraction games — Rollerslide, Collision, and Apex — then design and build a more complex original game.
-The lab culminates in a Game Expo where students present and play each other's games.
+The Next Big Game is a 10-session Math Lab where student teams play three oversized fraction games — Rollerslide, Collision, and Apex — using ramps, double-sided game boards, marbles, curling pucks, and bean bags.
+Then they design and build a complex original game and present it at a Game Expo.

 Who It's For